 Krzysztof joined Watsi on September 2nd, 2013.
-One year ago, Krzysztof joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Krzysztof's most recent donation supported Thi, a 37-year-old factory worker from Thailand, to fund a hysterectomy to heal her ovarian tumor.
+Three years ago, Krzysztof joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Krzysztof's most recent donation supported Gay, a 15-year-old boy from Burma, to fund surgery to heal a severe femur fracture so he can walk again.